fionanealon/python-exercises/README.md

 ## Answer to Exercise 2

-My name is Fiona, so the first and last letter of my name (F + A = 6 + 1) give the number 7.
-The 7th Fibonacci number is 13.
-A picture of forum
+My surname is Nealon

+The first letter D is number 78

+The last letter n is number 110

+Fibonacci number 188 is 871347450517368352816615810882615488381

+The ord() method converts the characters into their corresponding ASCII value.

-Introduction
+## Introduction

 A Fibonacci number sequence is a sequence of numbers where the first two Fibonacci numbers are 0 and 1.
 The next Fibonacci number is the sum of the previous 2 Fibonacci numbers.
 The 7th Fibonacci number in the Fibonacci number sequence = 13 (0 1 1 2 3 5 8 13)
 Analysis and discussion of the function fib